annalenalamprecht/instructional-code/README.md

 # instructional-code
-pieces of instructional code from different courses
+Repository for collecting pieces of instructional code from different CS courses.